Himans-03/Himans-03/README.md

 # 💫 About Me:
-👨‍💻 Developer & QA at Innover Labs
+👨‍💻 Developer & QA at Innover Labs<br>
-🐍 Full-stack Python practitioner
+🐍 Full-stack Python practitioner<br>
-🧪 Focused on building, testing, and improving reliable software ⚙️ Passionate about clean code and quality-driven development
+🧪 Focused on building, testing, and improving reliable software<br>
+⚙️ Passionate about clean code and quality-driven development

 ## 🌐 Socials: